-Each party may serve up to 20 interrogatories (counting subparts) on any other party.
+Each party may serve interrogatories, requests for documents, and requests to admit on any other party.
+The cumulative number of such discovery requests may not exceed 20.
+For purposes of this limit, each subpart of a discovery request will be counted as a separate request.
 Any additional discovery may be obtained only upon request of a party and upon order of the Board where the Board finds that the requested discovery would not be unduly burdensome or expensive, taking into account such factors as the needs of the case, limitations on the parties' resources, and the importance of the issue in the case.
 Any discovery dispute must be submitted to the Board in writing for resolution.